-1.5.5 The panel should ensure that as changes may be made to Annex 18 or the Technical Instructions related to dangerous goods training, the Flight Operations Panel (FLTOPSP) and the Aviation Security Panel (AVSECP) are made aware so that alignment with the Technical Instructions is maintained.
+1.4.3.1 The Panel should ensure that as changes may be made to Annex 18 or the Technical Instructions related to dangerous goods training, the Flight Operations Panel and Aviation Security Panel are made aware so that alignment with the Technical Instructions is maintained.

-1.6 Dangerous goods security
+1.5 Dangerous goods security

-- 1.6.1 Provisions relating to dangerous goods security that reflect the content of the UN Model Regulations were adopted into the Technical Instructions with effect the 2005-2006 edition. - 1.6.2 In adopting the provisions from the UN Model Regulations DGP considered the merit of including security provisions into the Technical Instructions vs. recommendation that AVSECP adopts the security provisions for dangerous goods into Annex 17 and the associated Aviation Security Manual (Doc.
+- 1.5.1 Provisions relating to dangerous goods security that reflect the content of the UN Model Regulations were adopted into the Technical Instructions with effect the 2005-2006 edition. - 1.5.2 In adopting the provisions from the UN Model Regulations the Dangerous Goods Panel considered the merit of including security provisions into the Technical Instructions vs. recommendation that the ICAO Aviation Security Panel (AvSecP) adopts the security provisions for dangerous goods into Annex 17 and the associated Aviation Security Manual (Doc.
 8973).
-As there was some pressure to adopt the UN provisions into air transport to ensure a consistent application across the modes and AVSECP was not in a position to adopt the dangerous goods security provisions, DGP agreed to incorporate the dangerous goods security provisions into the Technical Instructions. - 1.6.3 However, as the national authority responsible for air transport is often not the national authority for transport security the dangerous goods security provisions in the Technical Instructions have only been included as recommendations and not as mandatory requirements, i.e. "should" and not "must".
+As there was some pressure to adopt the UN provisions into air transport to ensure a consistent application across the modes and the AvSecP were not in a position to adopt the dangerous goods security provisions the Dangerous Goods Panel agreed to incorporate the dangerous goods security provisions into the Technical Instructions.